Murray to return, Lewis on way out as roster for UNT men's basketball team continues to take shape

 Terence Lewis II, another player who came off UNT’s bench, entered the NCAA transfer portal and is not expected to return.
 A UNT source indicated shortly after the season that Lewis was expected to leave the program.

-Another UNT source confirmed on Tuesday that that the 6-foot-7 forward is in the transfer portal.
+Another UNT source confirmed on Tuesday that the 6-foot-7 forward is in the transfer portal.

 Murray became a vital part of UNT’s rotation after joining the team as a walk-on before the 2018-19 season.
 The 6-foot-1 guard was third-team NJCAA All-American at Eastfield College in Dallas.